apache/sling-whiteboard/graphql-scripting/README.md

 This module enables the following GraphQL "styles"

   * The **traditional GraphQL endpoint** style, where the clients supply requests to a single URL.
-It is easy to define multiple such endpoints with different settings, which can be useful.
+It is easy to define multiple such endpoints with different settings, which can be useful to provide different "views" of your content.
   * A **Resource-based GraphQL endpoints** style where every Sling Resource can be a GraphQL endpoint (using specific request selectors and extensions) where queries are executed in the context of that Resource.
-This is an experimental idea at this point but isn't hard to support as it was part of the initial design of this module.

-The second option supports both server-side "prepared GraphQL queries" which can be useful to aggregate content for example, and the more traditional client-supplied queries.
+This is an experimental idea at this point but it's built into the design so doesn't require more efforts to support.
+That style supports both server-side "**prepared GraphQL queries**" and the more traditional client-supplied queries.

 ## How to test this in a Sling instance